bbalganjjm/natural_js/docs/v2/grid-demo.md

 # How it works

+Choose an initial page before editing to see a bounded first render and `page()` state.
+Switching this choice rebinds the Grid, clears selection and uncommitted input, and leaves valid Rows changes intact.
+A size change clears the initial-page choice and uses `setPage`; choosing no page shows all rows.
 Change a salary to an invalid value, run validation, and inspect the issue panel: the invalid draft stays outside `Rows.changes()` until corrected.
 Clear a required email or choice to see HTML validation; set an unavailable shift to see `select-option`.
 Change the nested team or shift, edit Notes, or toggle Active to see the raw object and status.
 Switch the built-in-rule locale between English and Korean to inspect its message; the demo rebinds Grid, which clears selection and uncommitted input.
 Sorting, filtering, and paging keep the selected `RowId`; they do not turn a display position into identity.
 Programmatic `Rows.set` updates the display and clears stale messages; run validation again to evaluate user rules.[^controller][^grid]

-The five focused browser cases per engine cover nested choices and raw/display separation, keyboard selection and callbacks, sort/filter/page identity, parsing and built-in/custom validation with locale, textarea and checkbox edits, Rows changes and revert, unavailable choices, disposal/rebinding, document-unique IDs, an axe-tagged A/AA scan, and 320 CSS-pixel text-spacing reflow.
+The six focused browser cases per engine cover initial-page binding and off-page selection, nested choices and raw/display separation, keyboard selection and callbacks, sort/filter/page identity, parsing and built-in/custom validation with locale, textarea and checkbox edits, Rows changes and revert, unavailable choices, disposal/rebinding, document-unique IDs, an axe-tagged A/AA scan, and 320 CSS-pixel text-spacing reflow.
 Chromium, Firefox, and WebKit passed.
 These automated checks do not establish manual screen-reader conformance.[^browser]

 # Variations